 As amazing as this aircraft is only one was ever built by the Soviet Union.
 A second airframe was partially completed but work halted due to lack of funding and, sadly, interest, in its finalization.
 The AN-225's sister aircraft has not been forgotten, however.
 Work was briefly restarted in 2009 with later agreements in 2016.
 This was to complete the work for the Aerospace Industry Corporation of China as a prelude to AICC commencing series production.
 This agreement will mean that the second previously aborted airframe will be completed by 2019.
 The entire process includes the transfer of the technology to China for licensed production to a modernized standard, pretty neat!

 AICC plan to open up new frontiers in commercial and military transportation with a fleet of AN-225's to deliver heavy payloads on a mass scale for construction and delivery of consumer goods.
+In 1989 it started operating from London Luton airport.
 They also plan to use the AN-225 fleet for humanitarian aid during disaster events.
 More worryingly, China also envisages their use for transporting large amounts of military hardware from helicopters to tanks, even ballistic missiles anywhere in the world.
 Their ambitions also extend to using the fleet to help launch spacecraft or provide a "mothership" for drone operations.

 [Image Source: Larske via Wikimedia Commons]

 The AN-225 has broken hundreds of world records including Guinness World Records.
 These include The Largest Aircraft by Weight, Largest Aircraft by Wingspan and Heaviest item airlifted.
-She has managed to carry the world's heaviest recorded cargo at 253 tonnes, the heaviest single piece of cargo at 186.7 tonnes and the longest cargo ever transported at 42.1 meters.
-Impressive indeed!
+In fact, it is even heavier and bigger Airbus A380 and Boeing 747.
+The worlds largest plane also managed to carry the world's heaviest recorded load at 253 tonnes, the heaviest single piece of cargo at 186.7 tonnes and the longest cargo ever transported at 42.1 meters.
+This was one of the most impressive feats in the history of aviation!